 How Save the Children Helps Children in Conflict Zones

-Children are the most impacted by war and conflict zones.
-Conflicts around the world are ending childhoods – and data shows that it’s on a dangerously upward trend.
-Since 2010, the number of UN-verified grave violations against children has almost tripled.
+Save the Children believes every child deserves a future.
 If left untreated, the long-term impact of conflict on children will affect their mental and physical health and development for the rest of their lives.

-Save the Children believes every child deserves a future.
 While we’re active in the 10 worst conflict-affected countries to be a child, we’re also on the ground in over 100 countries.

 We work to protect children from harm.
 Our emergency relief team is often the first to respond during times of crisis.
 Throughout our response, we work alongside local governments and other partners to provide relief that is tailored to the affected area’s needs.

 In areas of conflict and during natural disasters, we create child-friendly spaces.
-We are the leading humanitarian organization on a domestic and global-scale when it comes to creating child-friendly spaces.
-These safe spaces offer affected children the chance to play and learn, while allowing parents a respite.
+We are the leading humanitarian organization on a domestic and global scale when it comes to creating child-friendly spaces.
+These safe spaces offer affected children the chance to play and learn while allowing parents a respite.

 We help reunite children with their families and work closely with refugees and internally displaced peoples all around the world.

-We also perform research and advocate the rights for children at home and abroad.
+We perform research and advocate the rights for children at home and abroad.
 We engage policymakers with our expertise, knowledge and provide guidance on foreign assistance funding.

 With your support, we’re able to continue supporting children affected by conflict.